runtechx/oss-stack/README.md

 ## What is oss-stack?

-oss-stack is a public repository dedicated to helping organizations, students, and IT professionals **learn, deploy, and operate** production-ready on-premises infrastructure through hands-on guides, lab environments, and deployment automation using open-source technologies.
+oss-stack is a public repository dedicated to helping organizations, students, and IT professionals **learn, deploy, and operate** a production-ready, **open-source** on-premises infrastructure stack through hands-on guides, lab environments, and deployment automation.

 ## What's in this repo?